 - 2 – 3 Cups Baby Spinach Roughly chopped

 - Preheat the oven to 200°C

-- In an oven dish, add the olive oil and spices, then add the carrots, sprinkle with a little salt, and toss in the spice mixtures
+- Add the olive oil and spices to a large oven dish, then add the carrots, sprinkle with a little salt and pepper, and mix until the carrots are well coated

-- Add the drained chickpeas and toss with the spices and carrots, then return to the oven for 5 minutes (At this point you need to prepare your couscous and other ingredients)
+- Return to the oven for 10 minutes (at this point you need to prepare your couscous)

-- When the time it up and the couscous has absorbed all the water, mix with a fork to separate the grains, then add the roasted carrots, chickpeas and coconut
+- When the couscous has absorbed all the water, mix with a fork to separate the grains

 - Remove the carrot mixture from the oven, then add the couscous and mix through to coat the couscous with any leftover spiced oil from the carrots

 - Finally,add in the chopped herbs and baby spinach and mix well.
 Then add the seeds and pomegranates

 - Serve and sprinkle with some additional seeds and nuts

 - Note: For meat eaters who want to bulk up this salad, serve with shredded chicken, or as a side to lamb or chicken kebabs